Optiminer/OptiminerZero/powertune.md

 ## Custom BIOS

 The golden way for optimal performance are custom BIOS.
 This allows you to also change clock and voltage when running the miner under Linux.
-You can use windows tools to download, change and upload modified card BIOS.
-As this is written to the card's flash the settings will be preserved even when running under Windows.
+You can use Windows tools to download, change and upload modified card BIOS.
+As this is written to the card's flash the settings will be preserved between reboots and even when running under Linux.

 TODO add links to tools